-We will have broad discretion over the use of proceeds from sales of our shares of Common Stock made pursuant to the Common Stock Purchase Agreement, including for any of the purposes described in the section entitled "Use of Proceeds" in the Post-Closing Registration Statement, and you will not have the opportunity, as part of your investment decision, to assess whether the proceeds are being used appropriately.
+We will have broad discretion over the use of proceeds from sales of our shares of Common Stock made pursuant to the Common Stock Purchase Agreement, including for any of the purposes described in the section entitled "Use of Proceeds," and you will not have the opportunity, as part of your investment decision, to assess whether the proceeds are being used appropriately.
 However, we have not determined the specific allocation of any net proceeds among these potential uses, and the ultimate use of the net proceeds may vary from the currently intended uses.
 The net proceeds may be used for corporate purposes that do not increase our operating results or enhance the value of our securities.

-We are a party to various transaction documents as part of Ayrton Convertible Note Financing which contain restrictive and financial covenants that may limit our operational flexibility.
+We are a party to the Ayrton Senior Secured Convertible Note Financing which contain restrictive and financial covenants that may limit our operational flexibility.
 If we fail to meet our obligations under the Notes, our operations may be interrupted, and our business and financial results could be adversely affected.

-On May 15, 2023, we entered into a Securities Purchase Agreement with an accredited investor for the sale of up to three Notes, which Notes are convertible into shares of our Common Stock, in an aggregate principal amount of up to \$27 million, in a private placement.
+On May 15, 2023, we entered into a Securities Purchase Agreement with an accredited investor for the sale of up to three Senior Secured Convertible Notes (each, a "Note" and collectively, the "Notes"), which Notes are convertible into shares of our common stock, in an aggregate principal amount of up to \$27 million, in a private placement.
 Each Note is required to be senior to all of our other indebtedness, other than certain permitted indebtedness.
 The Notes are secured by all of our existing and future assets (including those of our significant subsidiaries).
 Upon the occurrence of certain events, the Notes will be payable in monthly installments.
 Our business may not generate sufficient funds, and we may otherwise be unable to maintain sufficient cash reserves to pay amounts due under Notes and our cash needs may increase in the future.
-Additionally, we may be required to repurchase the Notes under certain circumstances.
-If we are required to repurchase the Notes, we may not have enough available cash or be able to obtain financing at the time to repurchase the Notes.
+Additionally, we may be required to repurchase the Notes, we may not have enough available cash or be able to obtain financing at the time to repurchase the Notes.

 The Notes include certain customary covenants that impose restrictions on our business and financing activities that could limit our operations or flexibility to take certain actions.
 The Notes also contain certain customary affirmative covenants requiring us to maintain specified levels of financial performance.
 Our ability to comply with these covenants may be affected by events that could be beyond our control.
-A breach of these covenants could result in an event of default under Notes which, if not cured or waived, could result in the indebtedness under the Notes becoming immediately due and payable, which in turn could result in material adverse consequences that negatively impact our business, the market price for our Common Stock, and our ability to obtain financing in the future.
+A breach of these covenants could result in an event of default under Notes which, if not cured or waived, could result in the indebtedness under the Notes becoming immediately due and payable, which in turn could result in material adverse consequences that negatively impact our business, the market price for our common stock, and our ability to obtain financing in the future.
 In addition, the Notes' covenants and other provisions could have significant negative consequences for our stockholders and our business, results of operations and financial condition by, among other things:

-- limiting our ability to obtain additional financing; - requiring the dedication of a substantial portion of our cash flow from operations to service our indebtedness, which will reduce the amount of cash available for other purposes; - limiting our flexibility to plan for, or react to, changes in our business; and - diluting the interests of our existing stockholders as a result of issuing shares of our Common Stock upon conversion of the Notes.
+- limiting our ability to obtain additional financing - requiring the dedication of a substantial portion of our cash flow from operations to service our indebtedness, which will reduce the amount of cash available for other purposes; - limiting our flexibility to plan for, or react to, changes in our business; and - diluting the interests of our existing stockholders as a result of issuing shares of our common stock upon conversion of the Notes.